mcwolfe2011/finalProject/README.md

 #### a.
 Git repo setup

-- [] Create a repo on GitHub and give access to all team members.
+- [x] Create a repo on GitHub and give access to all team members.
+- Takuya

 #### b.
 Project scaffold